OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/codebeamer.md

 # System Configuration

-Before you continue with the integration, you must first configure codebeamer/codebeamer X system in {{SITENAME}}.
+Before you continue with the integration, you must first configure codebeamer/codebeamer X system in <code class="expression">space.vars.SITENAME</code>.

 Click [System Configuration](../integrate/system-configuration.md) to learn the step-by-step process to configure a system.